OUR TRIAL SUCCESSES

 Result: Not Guilty

 Client was confronted at a friend’s apartment and was later attacked in the parking lot by a romantic rival.
 The fight broke out between the client and the rival as well as several other individuals who were present.
 During the brawl, the rival was stabbed in the back and suffered serious bodily injury.
 The romantic rival told police that our client was the one that stabbed her, despite all of the confusion and the many people involved which resulted in the client being charged with aggravated assault with a deadly weapon.
-John was able to conduct a thorough investigation of the incident and the circumstances that led to the fight.
-The case eventually went to a jury trial where John was able to demonstrate through eye witness testimony and the romantic rivals prior statements on social media that the she had lied about the events leading up to the fight as well as about the fight itself.
+John Webb, the Domestic Violence Attorney, was able to conduct a thorough investigation of the incident and the circumstances that led to the fight.
+The case eventually went to a jury trial where John was able to demonstrate through eye witness testimony and the romantic rivals prior statements on social media that she had lied about the events leading up to the fight as well as about the fight itself.
 Client was found Not Guilty of all charges.

 Charges: First Degree Murder and Aggravated Burglary.